code-kern-ai/bricks/classifiers/reference_quality/chunked_sentence_complexity/code_snippet_common.md

         # Apply the complexity function to each sentence
         complexity = sentence_complexity(sent.text)
         complexities.append(complexity)

-    # find the item with the highest count
     counter = Counter(complexities)
-    max_item = max(counter.items(), key=lambda x: x[1])

-    # check if there are other items with the same count
+    # aggregating the complexity
+    complexity_scores = {"very easy": 1, "easy": 2, "fairly easy": 3, "standard": 4, "fairly difficult": 5, "difficult": 6, "very difficult": 7}

+    total_score = 0
+    total_count = 0
-    same_count_items = [item for item, count in counter.items() if count == max_item[1]]
+    for comp, count in counter.items():

-    if len(same_count_items) > 1:
-        print("Couldn't find highest value")
-    else:
+        total_score += complexity_scores[comp] * count
+        total_count += count

+    # weighted average complexity
+    average_complexity = total_score / total_count

+    # create a reverse mapping from scores to complexity levels
+    reverse_mapping = {v: k for k, v in complexity_scores.items()}

+    # find the closest complexity level to the average complexity
+    closest_complexity = min(reverse_mapping.keys(), key=lambda x: abs(x - average_complexity))
-        return max_item[0]
+    return reverse_mapping[closest_complexity]

 # ↑ necessary bricks function
 # -----------------------------------------------------------------------------------------
 # ↓ example implementation

 def example_integration():
-    texts = ["Doctors from Stockhold University invent cure for rare disease.", "Mary had a little lamb.", """Once upon a time, in a small town, there lived a little girl named Lily.
-She was known for her kindness and love for nature.
-Every morning, she would wake up early and go to the garden to water her plants.
-She had a variety of flowers, but her favorite were the sunflowers.
-They stood tall and bright, bringing joy to everyone who saw them.

-One day, a new family moved into the house next door.
-They had a son named Max.
-Max was shy and found it hard to make friends in the new town.
-Seeing this, Lily decided to help.
-She invited Max to help her in the garden.
-Together, they planted more sunflowers and watered them daily.

-As the sunflowers grew, so did their friendship.
-Max was no longer the shy boy he used to be.
-He made many friends and was happy in his new home.
-And Lily was glad she could help.
-Doctors from Stockhold University invent cure for rare disease.
-From then on, they became the best of friends, all thanks to the sunflowers in Lily's garden.
-"""]
-    target_language = "en"
+    texts = [
+    """
+    In a small town, there lived a humble baker named Thomas.
+He was known for his delicious pastries, which were loved by everyone in the town.
+Every morning, he would wake up early to prepare the dough for his pastries.
+He would then bake them in his old but reliable oven.
+    One day, a stranger came to the town.
+He had heard about Thomas's pastries and wanted to try them.
+He went to the bakery and ordered a pastry.
+As he took his first bite, his eyes lit up with delight.
+He praised Thomas for his skill and promised to spread the word about his bakery.
+    Word of Thomas's pastries spread far and wide.
+People from neighboring towns started visiting his bakery.
+Despite the increase in customers, Thomas remained humble.
+He continued to wake up early every morning to prepare his pastries, ensuring that each one was made with care.
+    Thomas's story is a reminder that passion and dedication can lead to success.
+It shows that humility and hard work are respected and rewarded.
+His delicious pastries were not just food items but a source of joy for everyone who tasted them.
+    """
+    ]
-    textstat.set_lang("en") #en, de, es, fr, it, nl, ru for text in texts:
+    language = "en" # other languages: de, es, fr, it, nl, ru spacy_model = "en_core_web_sm"
+    for text in texts:
-        print(f"\"{text}\" is {calculate_sentence_complexity(text)}")
+        print(f"\"{text}\" is {chunked_sentence_complexity(text, language, spacy_model)}")

 example_integration()
 ```